stephack/Hassio/dashboard/README.md

 This is the yaml for my current P1S HA dashboard.
 I borrowed HEAVILY from @WolfwithSword dashboard template but customized his code to meet my requirements.
 It's inspired by his template but I made a lot of chabges over time to make it work for me.
-See his awesome templlate below. https://www.wolfwithsword.com/bambulab-home-assistant-dashboard/
+See his awesome templlate below:

+https://www.wolfwithsword.com/bambulab-home-assistant-dashboard/

 Amongst other things, this dashboard pulls it data from the Hacs integration for Bambu Labs printers found here: